Aspen parkland: Fauna

 Burrowing rodents such as Richardson's ground squirrels, thirteen-lined ground squirrels, and pocket gophers play a major role in the balance between the aspen groves and the grassland.
 These excavators make mounds of fresh soil which are ideal locations for the germination of poplar seeds.
 Once established, these trees spread by suckering, thus creating a new aspen groves.

 White-tailed deer finds shelter in the aspen and graze on the grasslands; coyotes and foxes hunt the resident rodents.
 Historically, bison grazed on the grassland and helped to prevent the spread of aspen groves.
 However, bison are now mostly absent due to over hunting during settlement in the 19th century and extensive loss of habitat due to agriculture.
 Bison, however, can still be seen in protected areas such as Elk Island National Park east of Edmonton and in farms, where they are raised for meat.

 Boreal woodland caribou (Rangifer tarandus caribou) also used to roam the Parkland, especially the Peace region, but were hunted out of the area.

 Wildlife in the woodlands is varied and abundant.
 The varying hare, weasel, fox, coyote, and white-tailed deer make their homes in this region, while water dependent mammals who make the ravines and wetland areas of the ecoregion their home are beaver, muskrats, otters and mink.

 Birds of the aspen parkland include kingfishers, ruffed grouse, magpies and northern orioles. and in particular several species of warblers find this a preferred habitat.

 Extensive cultivation has disturbed the habitats of some birds which nest and feed on the fescue grassland.
 However, the horned lark and meadowlark have managed to adapt to the new conditions.
 Song sparrow, vesper sparrow, and American goldfinch can often be seen in open areas.

 The woodlands meanwhile are abundant with a variety of bird species.
 Black-capped chickadee, hairy woodpeckers, ruffed grouse, magpies, and great horned owls can be observed in all seasons.
 Summer residents include: red-eyed vireo, least flycatcher and northern oriole.

 Birds which prefer the wetland habitat include kingfishers and bank swallows.
 Finally there is an abundance of bird life around the wetland marshes.
 Many species of ducks make their summer homes in these waters and Canada geese nest in the more remote marshes.
 Blackbirds, marsh wrens and black terns nest in the reeds.
-Franklin gulls nest in the marsh vegetation, but range over agricultural fields for grasshoppers, crickets, and mice.
-Shore birds include: avocet, piping plover, spotted sandpiper, willet, common snipe and killdeer.
+Franklin's gulls nest in the marsh vegetation, but range over agricultural fields for grasshoppers, crickets, and mice.
+Shore birds include: avocet, piping plover, spotted sandpiper, willet, Wilson's snipe and killdeer.

 The invertebrate population in the woodland is enormous.
 Some of the most common invertebrates are roundworms, snails, segmented worms, centipedes, mites, spiders and mosquitoes.
-Poplar gore beetles and forest tent caterpillars are destructive to the tree cover.
+Paranthrene dollii and forest tent caterpillars are destructive to the tree cover.
 Insects of the wetlands in this region include caddis flies, mayflies and black flies.